NotAGameDev07/Tres/README.md

+# TRES, because UNO and DOS was taken

-# How to currently run the application
+## How to currently run the application

-## NOTE: This is currently CLI only, multiplayer is not yet supported
+### NOTE: This is currently CLI only, multiplayer is not yet supported

 #### This is if the `python3` binary is ran when the `python` command is ran in the terminal